-- During the year 2021, as a result of the Covid-19 pandemic the company has implemented consumer assistant project namely the extension of the repayment term, and suspension of repayment divided into Phase 1, and Phase 2 staring in April 2020 to December 2020, and presently remaining in the Phase 3 continuingly from January 2021 to October 2021.
-For the year 2022, the extension of the repayment suspension shall be reconsidered on the basis of external factors such as the Bank of Thailand announcement, and economic situation for future customer assistance.

-- The company considers increasing credit extension for the SME, construction, transport, agricultural customers to enable the group to use vehicle for commercial purpose, to engage in business, and earning revenue for better income distribution within the economic system.

-- The company receives customer or other stakeholder complaint via telephone and email which the HR department and Company Secretary act as recipient and proceeded to forward the matter to supervisor of the unit involved for resolution and rectification of the problem issue regarding the error in the understanding of installment payment suspension, including error in employee's understanding of installment suspension policy.
-The company arranges for training and brings the customer problem issue or complaint up with detailed information for employee understanding and able to better respond to such problem issue.
+- During the year 2021, as a result of the Covid-19 pandemic the company has implemented consumer assistant project namely the extension of the repayment term, and suspension of repayment from Phase 1, to Phase 3 ended October 2021.
+For the year 2022, even though the debt suspension project has ended, a number of customers still faced problem.
+The company still continued to provide assistance through restructuring with flexible repayment plan and customer could continue to use the vehicles or engage in business.
+For the year 2023 the company accepted participation in the debt compromising festival with the Right and Liberty Protection Department (January August 2023). - The company considers increasing credit extension for the SME, construction, transport, agricultural customers to enable the group to use vehicle for commercial purpose, to engage in business, and earning revenue for better income distribution within the economic system. - The company receives customer or other stakeholder complaint via telephone, website, email, Facebook page, and company Line application which the HR department and Company Secretary act as recipient and proceeded to forward the matter to supervisor of the unit involved for resolution and rectification of the problem issue.
+If there is matter which may affect the company, the Sub-Committee for Operational Oversight/Compliance, the Sub-Committee for Ethics and Fight Against Fraud and Corruption shall coordinate and proceed to resolve the issue and other complaints properly, appropriately, and promptly.

-As for the NCB section, the company received 2 customer complaints both have been under investigation and resolved.
+As for the NCB section for the year 2021, the company received 2 customer complaints both have been under investigation and resolved.
+For 2022, there has been no complaint received.

-- The company arranges channel for customer suggestion and satisfaction rating in various services via 1.
+- The company arranges channel for customer suggestion and satisfaction rating in various services 1.
 Machine service satisfaction rating at the service counter consisting of PR Building 1, Building 2, and third floor, registration and finance with satisfactory result from highest to lowest as follows: accuracy, and complete as needed, polite and cordial, attentive, speedily, and provide easy to understand information.
-However, as a result of the Covid-19 pandemic, the machine survey has been cancelled temporarily for safety reason.
-When situation improves the system may be reimplemented for rating customer satisfaction.
+For the years 2021 - 2022 as a result of the Covid-19 pandemic, the machine survey has been cancelled temporarily for safety reason.
+For the year 2023, the machine is anticipated to be brought back for use with public relation for such application for measurement of customer satisfaction rating.